unconst/BitTensor/README.md

   <p style="text-align: center;"> L_i(ˆy, y) = Ep[ -logQ(f_i(x), x)].
 (1) </p>

 Where Q is the cross entropy between targets and outputs and Ep is the expectation over a subset P of our dataset M, our training set.
-And the model is optimizing its parameters θ by moving them in the direction of the gradient of its loss, namely ∂ θ i L_i(ˆy, y).
+Component i is also composing its inputs with downstream components in the network f_i = (d1 ◦ d2 ... dn ) and serving its model to upstream components, u1, u2 ... un = ( ... f_i, ... ) where the output of our model is the input to that model.

-Component i is also composing its inputs with downstream components in the network f_i = (d1 ◦ d2 ... dn ) and serving its model to upstream components.
-For instance, u1, u2 ... un = ( ... f_i, ... ) where the output of our model is the input to that model.
+We are continuously receiving streams of gradient information from our local loss L_i and from upstream components u1, u2 ... un.
+These signals are combined using a in-feed queue which is last-in ﬁrst-out cyclic.
+Our component pulls greedily from this queue in an online fashion and by applying these gradients is optimizing its parameters θ by moving them in a direction which minimizes a combination of losses, namely L' = (L_i + Lu1 + Lu1 + Lu2 ...
+Lun).

-We are continuously receiving streams of gradient information from upstream components u1, u2 ... un, and sending streams of gradients downstream to components (d1 ◦ d2 ... dn ).
-These carry information to receiving nodes on how to update their parameters θ by moving them in the direction of some remote upstream loss, ∂ θ i Lr(ˆy, y).
-These signals are combined using a in-feed queue which is last-in ﬁrst-out cyclic: each component pulls gradient updates greedily in an online fashion to update its model.
+Simultaneously we are sending streams of gradients downstream, to components (d1 ◦ d2 ... dn ), which carry information to receiving nodes on how to update their parameters θ by moving them in the direction of L'. -- this strucutre mirrors the  differential graph structure of TensorFlow itself, but for asynchronous operations stored on computers across the web.

 ## P2P Training.